-Because a simple_one_for_one supervisor could have many children, it shuts them all down at same time.
-So, order in which they are stopped is not defined.
-For the same reason, it could have an overhead with regards to the Shutdown strategy.
+Because a simple_one_for_one supervisor could have many children, it shuts them all down asynchronously.
+This means that the children will do their cleanup in parallel, and therefore the order in which they are stopped is not defined.

-To prevent a supervisor from getting into an infinite loop of child process terminations and restarts, a maximum restart frequency is defined using two integer values MaxR and MaxT.
-If more than MaxR restarts occur within MaxT seconds, the supervisor terminates all child processes and then itself.
+To prevent a supervisor from getting into an infinite loop of child process terminations and restarts, a maximum restart intensity is defined using two integer values specified with the intensity and period keys in the above map.
+Assuming the values MaxR for intensity and MaxT for period, then if more than MaxR restarts occur within MaxT seconds, the supervisor will terminate all child processes and then itself.
+The default value for intensity is 1, and the default value for period is 5.